ildar-icoosoft/ngx-libraries/projects/ildar-icoosoft/ngx-form/README.md

 $ npm install ii-ngx-form --save
 ```

-2. You could either add into your module `imports` the `NgxFormModule` in order to add all of the components.
+2. You could either add into your module `imports` the `NgxFormModule` in order to add all of the components

 ```typescript
 import { NgxFormModule } from "ii-ngx-form";